MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/trees/intro.md

 date: '2022-08-09'
 ---

 A tree is similar to a LinkedList in that each node contains references to other nodes.
-It is different from a LinkedList in that it may contain a reference to more than one
+It is different from a LinkedList in that it may contain a reference to more than one.

 > What is a binary tree?
 > A tree where each node has two children.

-## Traversal Strageties
+## Traversal Order
+A traversal order really only matters if we're on a sorted tree of some kind where each node's children are sorted relative to its parent.
+This is normally considered a "binary search tree" where the parent is greater than the children and the left child is always greater than the right child. (or something?)

 - In Order: left, current, right
 - Pre Order: current, left, right
 - Post Order: left, right, current

+## Traversal Strategies

-## Depth First Search (DFS)
+### Depth First Serach (DFS)
-Depth first search is an algorithim which implements `pre-order traversal` and `backtracking`.
+DFS is an algorithim which implements `in-order or post-order traversal` and `backtracking`.
 We look at the deepest node first, then we back track and look at the other paths on the ancestor nodes.
+This approach will be suitable for a variety of canonical sorts of problems such as finding the longest path between nodes and so on.
+The path can be counter intuitive so it's important to be able to visualize this path.
+As the name suggests, we go as deep as possible from our starting point in one direction and only then do we look at the other paths from that starting point.

+### Breadth First Search (BFS)
+BFS is an algorithm which implements `pre-order traversal` and is a more intuitive path IMO.
+In this case we traverse the tree going "one level at a time."
+This is most suitable for certain problems such as `shortest path between nodes` where  we don't want to go down really far in the wrong direction only to find that the starting-node's immediate other neighbor was the terminal node.

-## Code Examples
+#### Code Examples
 Inverting a tree:
 ```javascript
 /**